oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 **NOTE:** these rules will be filtered out by the API, because they are simply not featured in the Networking API.
 This means that a user listing all security group rules **will not** see the rules corresponding to the ACLs defined above.

+### Default security group

+This group enables connectivity between all the VMs whose ports have this group set.

+To do so, it features 2 ingress rules - allowing traffic from all the VMs whose ports belong to the *Default* security group - and 2 egress rules - allowing ip traffic to leave the VM.

+To implement the ingress rules, the [remote_group_id](#how-to-encode-the-remote_group_id-parameter) parameter is used.

+Two rules are created for each direction: one for IPv4, another for IPv6.

+It features four ACLs, with the following data:
++ ingress rules
+  * rule #1 - IPv4
+    - priority: ALLOW_PRIORITY
+    - action: ALLOW
+    - direction: to-lport
+    - match: inport == @Default && ip4 && ip4.src == $pg_ip4_Default
+  * rule #1 - IPv6
+    - priority: ALLOW_PRIORITY
+    - action: ALLOW
+    - direction: to-lport
+    - match: inport == @Default && ip6 && ip6.src == $pg_ip6_Default
++ egress rules
+  * rule #1 - IPv4
+    - priority: ALLOW_PRIORITY
+    - action: ALLOW
+    - direction: from-lport
+    - match: outport == @Default && ip4
+  * rule #1 - IPv6
+    - priority: ALLOW_PRIORITY
+    - action: ALLOW
+    - direction: from-lport
+    - match: outport == @Default && ip6

 ## ovirt-provider-ovn API update